Recipe: Forbidden Fruit Tarts

 Part G: Vanilla Bourbon Whipped Cream

-- 1 to 2 tablespoon bourbon of choice (depending upon taste)
+1 to 2 tablespoons bourbon of choice (depending upon taste)

 Part H: Serving

 Prior to serving, add additional bourbon salted caramel sauce to tops of pies/tarts.

 Using a 1-inch or 1/2-inch cookie scoop top the tarts with chilled vanilla bourbon whipped cream.

 It's also acceptable to squeeze bourbon salted caramel directly in mouth or use a big spoon to eat vanilla bourbon whipped cream directly out of the bowl.